Syfaro/fuzzysearch-owo/content/FAQ.md

 ## What are the upcoming features?

 You can find the public feedback and suggestion board [here](https://owo-feedback.fuzzysearch.net).
-This board is generally kept up to date with requested and work in progress features.
+It is generally kept up to date with requested and work in progress features.

 For a list of what features have been added, see the [changelog](/changelog).